Hydrogenated233/hydrogenated233.github.io/macau_puiching_secret_network/README.md

 # macau-puiching-secret-network.github.io
-Macau Puizheng students only, it is forbidden to invite teachers!
+[Macau PuiChing](https://eclass.puiching.edu.mo/templates/) students only, it is forbidden to invite teachers!